pockata/mmutils/README.md

 Here's a list of what is currently implemented:

 * lsm - get a list of monitors (active & connected)
+* pfm - get xrandr id of the focused monitor (the monitor which holds the pointer)
 * mattr - get information about a monitor (width, height, x/y offset)

 ## Usage